Ramb0a/pumpndump/README.md

 But don't take our word for it:

 > "Life has become immeasurably better since I have been forced to stop taking it seriously.
-Pump&Dump"  - Whale Hunter S. Thompson
+Pump&Dump"  - WhaleHunter S. Thompson

 > "pNd is the most fun I have had in Crypto since MtGox!" - Moby Dickens author of *A Whale of Two Cities*